telerik/kendo-react-kb/docs/filter-the-grid-with-checkboxes.md

 ---
 title: Filter the Grid with Checkboxes
-description: How to Filter the Grid with Checkboxes
+description: An example on how to filter the KendoReact Grid by using checkboxes.
 type: how-to
-page_title: Filter the Grid with Checkboxes | KendoReact Grid
+page_title: Filter the Grid by Using Checkboxes | KendoReact Grid
 slug: filter-the-grid-with-checkboxes
-position:
 tags: kendoreact, grid, filter, checkbox
 ticketid: 1410595
 res_type: kb